mc0239/kumuluzee-go-config/README.md

 **prefixKey** (string): value represents the prefix key for the configuration property keys use "" (empty string) for no prefix.

 **fields** (struct pointer): struct that will be populated with configuration properties.
 Fields in the struct that will be populated must be exported (starting with an upper-case letter).
 By default, configuration key is equal to field name, but with first letter lower-cased.
 Fields can use custom key names by specifying `config` tag.

-Setting a watch with a bundle is currently not supported.
+Watches can be set on fields by using `config` tag aswell.

-**options** (config.Options): can be used to set an additional configuration source (consul) or custom configuration file path.
+**options** (config.Options): can be used to set an additional configuration source (Consul) or custom configuration file path.

 ```go
 // import package